Kilnwick Percy

-Kilnwick Percy is a hamlet in the East Riding of Yorkshire, England.
+Kilnwick Percy is a village and former civil parish, now in the parish of Nunburnholme, in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi north-east of Pocklington town centre, and to the north of the B1246 road.

-Kilnwick Percy forms part of the civil parish of Nunburnholme.
+In 1931 the parish had a population of 69.
+On 1 April 1935 the parish was abolished and merged with Nunburnholme.

+The name Kilnwick derives from the Old English Cyllawīc or Cyllaingaswīc, meaning 'Cylla's' or 'Cylla's people's trading settlement'.
+The village was held by the Percy family in the 12th century.

-Kilnwick Percy Hall is a Grade II* listed country house built around 1845.
+Kilnwick Percy Hall is a Grade II* listed country house built around 1845, formerly the home of Baron Hotham.
 It is now a Buddhist meditation and retreat centre.

 The grounds of the hall include a lake and a small church in the Norman style dedicated to Saint Helen.
 The church is designated a Grade II listed building and is now recorded in the National Heritage List for England, maintained by Historic England.

 In 1823 Kilnwick Percy was a civil parish in the Wapentake and Liberty of Holderness.
 The ecclesiastical parish was under the patronage of the Dean of York.
 Population at the time was 43.

+In 1994, The KP Club, officially known as Kilnwick Percy Resort & Golf Club, was built.
+It features 120 acres of Yorkshire Wolds countryside, featuring an 18 hole, par 70 golf course, as well as holiday lodges, a spa, restaurant, and function rooms.